If the thought of a no spend weekend sounds tedious or fills you with dread, you’re looking at it all wrong.

 With spending money being so normal, the prospect of a no spend day or no spend weekend might look like an exercise in self deprivation and misery.
-There’s a few things you might be thinking.
-You might be thinking “You only live once, why go without the things I enjoy”.
-Or maybe you’re thinking “Not spending money for a weekend isn’t going to make any difference”.
+There’s a few things you might be thinking, like “You only live once, why go without the things I enjoy”.
+Or maybe “Not spending money for a weekend isn’t going to make any difference”.
 Or perhaps you’re in the “I could never do it so why try?” camp.

 Please keep reading.
 Because the first time I thought about a no spend weekend, I felt like I just couldn’t motivate myself.
 And that was my first problem.
-I’m not saying ‘have a no spend weekend this weekend’.
-If you want to, that’s great.
-I guess what I’m saying is, just, mull it over.
+As long as you look at this in the right way, a no spend weekend can be awesome.
+All mine have been.

 When planning a no spend weekend, prioritise fun stuff.
 It might be tempting to think ‘I’ll get a shed load of chores out of the way, since I’m not allowed to spend any way.”
 No, no no!
 If your weekend is spent doing boring stuff you won’t enjoy it and won’t want to do another.